Thomas Tipton Thornburgh: Personal life

 Thornburgh married Eliza Clarke, daughter of Robert Clarke, in Nebraska on December 26, 1870.
 His wife was the sister of a fellow West Point student.
 Thornburg and his wife, also called Lida, lived at Fort Steele, during which they had a daughter Olivia and a son Bobby.
 Thornburg was commander of Fort Steele, where he lived with his wife and three children.
 They had a son who died while at Fort Steele and was interred in the cemetery there.
 Upon Thornburgh's death, his son's body was moved and placed in his grave in Omaha, Nebraska.

 Death and legacy

 After his death in 1879, his father-in-law, Major Clarke, traveled to the front to receive his body, which was then transported by train to Omaha, Nebraska.
-His body was received by a detachment of the Knights Templar of Nebraska and taken to the Masonic Hall, where he was lain in state.
+His body was received by a detachment of the Knights Templar of Nebraska and taken to the Masonic Hall, where he was laid in state.
 He was buried at Spring Forest Cemetery.
 In 1903, his body was moved to Arlington National Cemetery in Arlington, Virginia.
 His wife died on June 28, 1930, and she was interred next to her husband at Arlington National Cemetery on July 2, 1930.

 The town of Thornburgh, Colorado and Thornburgh Mountain, 16.5 and 15 miles northeast of Meeker, respectively, were named for him.